alshedivat/al-folio/_posts/2022-02-16-audio_eda_and_modeling.md

 ---

 Most people are familiar with how to run a data science project on image, text or tabular data.
 But not many have experience with analyzing audio data.
-In this article, we will how we can do exactly that.
+In this article, we will learn how we can do exactly that.
 How to prepare, explore and analyze audio data with the help of machine learning.
 In short: As for all other modalities (e.g. text or images) as well, the trick is to get the data into a machine interpretable format.

 The interesting thing with audio data is that you can treat it as many different modalities: